-The 3 Gets is a research-driven, practical way to develop effective teams and was developed by George Karseras.
+The 3 Gets is a research-driven, practical way to develop effective teams.

 Approximately 80% of senior leadership teams are either dysfunctional or mediocre at best (1) (Wageman et al., 2008, p12).
-All teams can improve and most teams need help to understand where to start.
+Needless to say - a big problem for businesses that want to improve performance.
+The good news is that all teams can improve, but many need help to understand where to start.

 The 3 Gets condenses a vast body of research and scientific literature into a simple framework to help every leader evaluate where they need to focus to help their team perform at the top of their game.

 The skill of individuals is no longer enough.
-Leaders and managers have to develop high performing teams if they want to succeed in solving tough or complex business challenges.
+In many organisations the team is now the unit of performance and so leaders and managers have to develop high performing teams if they want to succeed in solving tough or complex business challenges.

 Teams today are highly interdependent - they plan work, solve problems, make decisions, and review progress in service of a specific project.
 Team members need one another to get work done.
 The leaders of these teams are currently facing several complexities.